twu-fhss/phil100/33.phil101-pages/05.u2/07.topic-6/page.md

-In topics 1-5, we learned about the parts of the argument, and, in doing so, learned some strategies for identifying arguments.
-However, as arguments become more complicated, one must learn new techniques.

 Some arguments use sentences with the terms “If…Then.”
 These types of sentences are called conditional sentences (or conditionals) and often appear in arguments.
 For example:

 !!! “**IF** Willy is a whale, **THEN** Willy is a mammal.”